Pro Kabaddi League

 The Pro Kabaddi League, abbreviated as PKL, is an Indian men's kabaddi league.
 It premiered in 2014 and airs on Star Sports.
-It is the most popular kabaddi league in the world and the second most watched sports league in India after the Indian Premier League of cricket.
+It is the most popular kabaddi league in the world and the second most watched sports league in India after the cricket league Indian Premier League.

 Since its inception there have been eight different champions.
-Patna Pirates have won the league a record three consecutive times.
-Jaipur Pink Panthers and Dabang Delhi have won the league twice each, while U Mumba, Bengaluru Bulls, Bengal Warriorz, Puneri Paltan and Haryana Steelers have one title each.

-Dabang Delhi are the current champions after winning their second title in the previous edition.
+Patna Pirates have won the league three consecutive times.
+Jaipur Pink Panthers and Dabang Delhi have won twice each, while U Mumba, Bengaluru Bulls, Bengal Warriorz, Puneri Paltan and Haryana Steelers have one title each.
+Dabang Delhi are the current champions after winning their second title in the 2025 edition.